kentcdodds/old-kentcdodds.com/content/blog/classes-complexity-and-functional-programming/index.md

 ![The person3 object with just greeting and name](./images/1.png)

-<figcaption>The person3 object with just greeting and name</figcaption>

 Another nice property of functional programming that I won't delve into very far is that it's very easy to unit test.
 You simply call a function with some input and assert on its output.
 You don't need to set up any state beforehand.
 That's